 You can hide or exclude your private files, create additional folders, sort files based on name/date/path, etc. Also, you can view your content based on different viewing modes such as stack, grid, or list.
 The Google Photos alternative has an inbuilt image editor with many functionalities, including rotate, shrink, and crop.

 It has support for multiple online album services, including Google Drive, OneDrive, Amazon, etc. Also, it can back up your media to your preferred cloud service.
 Overall, the app works quite well.
 It is free, along with some in-app purchases, and contains no ads.
 In my opinion, it is worthy of being called the best gallery app for Android.
+Also, check our articles on the best photo viewer for Windows 10 that you can use right now!

 Note: The developer of the QuickPic app, Cheetah Mobile, has been linked with privacy and security-related concerns.
 Hence, it’s advised to install it at your own discretion.